MrCraigen/steamos-ubuntu/README.md

 SteamOS Ubuntu is a set of scripts to create an Ubuntu-based Steam machine.

+This is fork to make a more minimal installtion of SteamOS Ubuntu, using openbox as a base DM.

 It will do the following:

 * Create the `steam` user account if it does not exist.